HomeSpecialties › Endocrinology

 How overseas-trained endocrinology doctors get recognised

-Overseas-trained endocrinologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained endocrinologist, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of peer review (supervised practice at the level of a first-year consultant); partially comparable applicants complete up to 24 months total of supervised practice including any further training and assessments; applicants who can't reach comparability within 24 months aren't offered this route.
-An Accelerated Specialist Pathway — which explicitly includes endocrinology — offers a faster route for applicants with a substantially comparable qualification and consultant experience from the UK, Ireland, India, Hong Kong and Sri Lanka, and usually doesn't require an interview.
+Overseas-trained endocrinologists are assessed by the RACP under the Standard Specialist Assessment Pathway for comparability to an Australian-trained endocrinologist.
+Substantially comparable applicants do up to 12 months of peer review (supervised practice); partially comparable applicants do up to 24 months total including any further training and assessments; applicants who can't reach comparability within 24 months aren't offered this route.
+An Accelerated Specialist Pathway — which includes endocrinology — is a faster route for substantially comparable consultants from the UK, Ireland, India, Hong Kong and Sri Lanka, usually without an interview.

 See the RACP — Standard Specialist Assessment Pathway and our IMG internship guide.